 Accountingprose is a small business bookkeeping and payroll service provider mostly to companies in the health and wellness, professional services, and technology industries.

-They are always on the lookout for virtual bookkeepers who have more than 3 years of experience, can work with as many as 15 to 25 clients a month, and a working knowledge of accounting software, preferably Xero.
+They are always on the lookout for virtual bookkeepers who have more than 3 years of experience, can work with as many as 15 to 25 clients a month, and have a working knowledge of accounting software, preferably Xero.

-This North Carolina-based company aims to revolutionize the bookkeeping industry, do away with in-house bookkeepers, and provide virtual bookkeepers and accountants to small businesses to help them save money and streamline their business processes.
+inDinero provides virtual bookkeepers and accountants to small businesses to help them save money and streamline their business processes.